Article I. Name, Address, and Purpose

 - 4.1.
 New BOD Member Elections

 - 4.1.1.
 The election will be held in December annually, if necessary.
 The number of new members shall depend on the number of vacant positions.
-Each eligible candidate must be a Member or a Student Member outside of China.
+Each eligible candidate must be a Member or a Student Member outside of China who has registered as a continued COTA member in the last two years while having actively participated in COTA activities for at least two years.
 Each candidate must obtain endorsements from at least three (3) Members, including at least one current BOD member.
 Each candidate must submit a written application.
 No more than one (1) candidate from the same organizational entity is permitted to run the election at one time.
 No candidate is allowed from an organizational entity that currently has an active BOD member who will continuously serve after the election.
 Association, at the judge of the BOD, are not eligible for election.

 - 4.1.2.
 The Election Committee will organize the election and report the result to the BOD.
 The Election Committee consists of three (3) BOD members, who shall be appointed by the President.
 Members of the Election Committee should not endorse any candidate.